bseaver/php-address-book/README.md

 ## Description

-This projects demonstrates building an app using PHP and the Silex and Twig frameworks.
+This project demonstrates building an app using PHP and the Silex and Twig frameworks.

 ## Setup/Installation Requirements
 * Clone project